Coursera Website Redesign

 Sarah / 22 / Business Administration Student

-• She manages a busy school schedule while also engaging in supplemental learning through online courses.
+• She manages a busy school schedule while engaging in supplemental learning through online courses.

 • She often finds it challenging to stay on track with her academic goals, especially when her studies become tedious.